istio/istio.io/content/en/docs/setup/install/multicluster/shared-vpn/index.md

 This method provides two alternatives:

-* Re-use the default Istio ingress gateway installed with the provided manifests or Helm charts.
+* Re-use the default Istio ingress gateway installed with the provided manifests.
 You only need to add the correct destination rules.

 * Create another Istio ingress gateway specifically for the multicluster.